 While the need for an organization to document and mobilize support for art environments was identified as early as the late 1950s when a group of concerned citizens fought to save Sam Rodia’s Towers in the Watts section of Los Angeles, SPACES was not formally organized until 1969 and not incorporated as a non-profit organization until 1978.
 Founding Director Seymour Rosen (1935-2006), noted photographer and community activist, realized that the “extemporaneous individual acts of people declaring their existence” were universal, but, as so many of them were ephemeral, they were also almost universally unrecorded in a consistent manner.
 SPACES was formed to fill that gap; his tens of thousands of photographs of such artwork became the basis for the archives.
 Among Rosen’s most important contributions was the designation of California State Landmark #939 in 1978, an innovative and open-ended approach that defined a statewide historic district ultimately including ten unique and widely-dispersed environment sites.
 Although not alone, Seymour Rosen truly can be credited as one of the very few people who defined and clarified an entire genre of art, and through this he has indubitably—and perpetually—changed our cultural landscape.

-Under the current leadership of Jo Farb Hernández, widely-known curator and author in the fields of self-taught and contemporary arts, SPACES’ offices have moved to northern California.
-Re-organizing and re-energizing the organizational infrastructure, Hernández is overseeing the continuation and expansion of SPACES’s regular programming as well as developing ambitious new plans for the future.
+Under the leadership of Jo Farb Hernández, widely-known curator and author in the fields of self-taught and contemporary arts, SPACES’ offices have moved to northern California.
+Re-organizing and re-energizing the organizational infrastructure, Hernández oversaw the continuation and expansion of SPACES’s regular programming as well as developed ambitious new plans for the future.

 SPACES views art creation in a holistic way, realizing that extemporaneous individual acts of aesthetic and cultural manifestation are not only universal, but also almost universally unrecorded in a consistent manner.
 To that end, SPACES Archives include documentation on such themes as decorated motor vehicles, demonstrations, gardens, graffiti, murals, neon, parades, signage, tattoos, yard art, and more.